RGDyn/.github/profile/README.md

 The **R**ock **G**lacier **Dy**namics toolbox aims to develop, collect and distribute standard scripts and functions that enable the community studying mountain permafrost, in particular rock glaciers, to process data efficiently and effectively.

-## Project philosophy
-This project is based on an **open-source philosophy** in which all interested people can make contributions and/or proposals to support the rock glacier  comunity.
+This project is based on an **open-source philosophy** in which all interested people can make contributions and/or proposals to support the rock glacier  comunity . . . **Please join-us!!**

-**Please join-us!!**

 ## Contribution guidelines
-This project has started few months ago, so there is still alot of thigs to do.
+As this project has started few months ago, so there is still a lot of thigs to do :).
 More precise contribution guidelines will be explain later.
-At the moment, if you want to be part of this project, please contact the mainteines listed below.
+However, if you want to be part of this project, please contact the mainteines listed below.

+## Main features
+* Automatic feature tracking processing chain.

 ## Team (alphabetical order)